 Forms of astrology show up in many belief systems across various ancient cultures.
 Noblemen in Ancient China considered sunspots and eclipses to be omens of good times or bad times to come for their emperor.
 By around the middle of the second millennium BC, the Babylonians and Sumerians had many divination practices.
 They analyzed spots on animals’ entrails, and they watched the stars and planets to track where their gods were in the sky.

-Ancient Egyptians contributed the concept that stars’ patterns formed the constellations, and the sun appears to move through them at certain times of the year.
-It’s believed that these ideas all came together with Alexander the Great’s conquest of Egypt around 330 BC.
+Ancient Egyptians contributed the concept that star patterns formed constellations, and the sun appears to move through them at certain times of the year.
+These ideas are believed to have come together with Alexander the Great’s conquest of Egypt around 330 BC.

-A lot of exchange must have been required to bring the Greeks on board with the concept of using planets for divination.
-Because they excelled at logic and mathematics, they worked out many rules for how it works.
-That logic led to the development of the zodiac signs.
-The 12 star signs of the zodiac that people are familiar with today were set during this Ancient Greek period.
+A lot of exchange must have been required to convince the Greeks to use planets for divination.
+Because they excelled at logic and mathematics, they devised many rules for how it works.
+That logic led to the development of the zodiac signs, which are familiar today.
+The 12-star signs of the zodiac were established during this Ancient Greek period.

-The Babylonians divided the zodiac into 12 equal signs, with similar names, by 1500 BC.
-These were incorporated into the Greek system of divination.
-The astronomer Ptolemy played a role in popularizing these 12 signs.
+By 1500 BC, the Babylonians divided the zodiac into 12 equal signs, with similar names.
+These signs were incorporated into the Greek system of divination, and the astronomer Ptolemy popularized them.

-Ptolemy codified this concept of a 12 -sign zodiac, and that the sun moves through these signs throughout the year.
-The word “zodiac” even comes from the Greek.
-The order in which the signs are commonly listed also originates in that historical period.
+Ptolemy codified the concept of a 12-sign zodiac, stating that the sun moves through these signs throughout the year.
+The word “zodiac” comes from Greek.
+The order in which the signs are commonly listed also originates from that historical period.

 - Aries, March 21-April 19